c3ai-lab/cryptopal/README.md

 ## API Documentation

 The Docs repository holds the documentation of the Cryptopal api.
 The API is very similar to the PayPal API and easy to use straight away.
 It was created with React and Gatsby and serves only statical content.
 It is written with a mixture of HTML, Javascript and Markdown.
 A reference to the live demo can be found below.

+## WooCommerce Plugin

+The cryptopal-payment-gateway file hold the sourcecode for the WooCommerce plugin to integrate CryptoPal to a WooCommerce shop.
+It is the easiest way to integrate the described callflow of the CryptoPal API.
+The merchant has to get the merchant role on the CryptoPal website, install the plugin and configure the plugin settings with his credentials to enable CryptoPal payments on the shop.

 ## Live demos